rosafilgueira/Spark_EDDIE_TextMining/README.md

 ![this](https://github.com/rosafilgueira/Spark_EDDIE_TextMining/blob/master/Figures/defoe_code_2.png)

-After these three steps, you are now ready to launch a text-minining query to the Spark cluster.
+After these two steps, you are now ready to launch a text-minining query to the Spark cluster.
 We have many text mining queries inside defoe, but here we have used [keyword_by_year](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/keyword_by_year.md) and [total_words](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/total_words.md).
 We have prepared two scripts for doing that, and it will be very easy to modify these scripts to run another query.
 As we explained before, you can run a Spark query using two options:

   - Via a PBS-job, which acts as the dirver.
 This PBS job lanunches the **keyword_by_year**  query, using the specified  newspapers inside the *data.txt*: